 Click here (PDF, 13.32 KB) to download the CCS Proficiency Level Ruler.

-These are programmes offered by the Institutes of Higher Learning through which individuals can acquire the CCS, which are transferable and can be applied across sectors.
-The CCS facilitate employability by supporting individuals in acquiring Technical Skills and Competencies (TSCs) for various job roles in different sectors.
-Please click here (PDF, 356.42 KB) to access the current list of ATOs appointed by SSG for CCS programmes.
+These are programmes offered by ATOs appointed via the CCS CFP through which individuals can acquire the CCS, which are transferable and can be applied across sectors.
+CCS facilitate employability by supporting individuals in acquiring Technical Skills and Competencies (TSCs) for various job roles in different sectors.
+Please click here (PDF, 154.36 KB) to access the current list of ATOs appointed by SSG for CCS programmes.

 (iv) Advisory to Training Providers